How Coffee May Lower Melanoma Risk

 Guest post by Remy Bernard ~ Owner and Editor at Miss Mamie’s Cupcakes

 Just to quickly dive into what we are dealing with, melanoma is the 5th most common form of cancer in the United States, and tops the list as the leader in skin-cancer related deaths.
 In 2016, about 9,500 people died from melanoma out of the 77,000 that received a diagnosis.
 This puts the mortality rate at a staggering 12%.
-I talk about these numbers not to get all doom and gloom, but just to drive home that it has the potential to be a very serious problem and I’m interested in doing everything I can to lower melanoma risk.
+I talk about these numbers not to get all doom and gloom, but just to drive home that it has the potential to be a very serious problem.
+I am very interested in doing everything I can to lower melanoma risk.

 So how does coffee play into all this?
 Well, even though exposure to UV light is the risk factor you have the most control over, there are others that will raise, or lower your risk.
 In the National Cancer Institute study linked above, compounds found in coffee were shown to actually lower melanoma risk.
 In the study, researchers analyzed the data from 447,357 subjects and determined that there was a lower melanoma risk by up to 20% for those who consumed four or more cups per day, compared to those in the study that did not drink any coffee.

 It is important to note that this protective effect only took place when the subjects consumed caffeinated coffee.
-Although it’s not totally clear, it would seem since compounds like polyphenols and diterpenes are already associated with coffee’s health benefits, the caffeine is largely responsible for the protective mechanism.
-Other studies have shown also shown that there is a “sunscreen effect” produced by caffeine that inhibits DNA mutations that can lead to development of skin cancer.
+Although it’s not totally clear, it would seem since compounds like polyphenols and diterpenes are already associated with the health benefits of coffee, the caffeine is largely responsible for the protective mechanism.
+Other studies have also shown that there is a ‘sunscreen effect’ produced by caffeine that inhibits DNA mutations that can lead to development of skin cancer.

 While most researchers largely point to caffeine as the super hero in the story, it’s important to acknowledge that other variables may come into play when correlating it with the reduction.
 For example, the people that tend to drink tons of coffee may work indoors more where the access to a full carafe of hot coffee is easier to come by, while those working outdoors and in the sun all day don’t have the ability to drink cup after cup throughout the day.
 I only mention this because when looking at newer scientific data, it’s always important to consider all sides of the argument.
 Practicing safe sun habits will always be the most important thing you can do to protect yourself.